jlmann-web-1/sporclone/INSTRUCTIONS.md

 Part 6 - Additional Styling

-22. Add a statement in the start() function at (q) that changes the color of the time text to green while the timer is running.
+21. Add a statement in the start() function at (q) that changes the color of the time text to green while the timer is running.

-23. Add a statement in the end() function at (x) that changes the color of the time text to red when the game ends.
+22. Add a statement in the end() function at (x) that changes the color of the time text to red when the game ends.

-24. The end() function fills in any missing answers once the game is complete.
+23. The end() function fills in any missing answers once the game is complete.
 It should also highlight correct and incorrect answers.
 Add statements to the conditional at (y) that highlights each correct answer one color and each wrong answer another.
 (The variable id in the loop will contain the actual id for the answers location in the table.
 Highlight by changing the background color of the element with this id.)

 At this point, your game should be fully playable.
 Try it out!
-It is okay to move on even if you aren't able to complete steps 22-24.
+It is okay to move on even if you aren't able to complete all steps in this section.
 Just undo anything you tried so that the game back to a playable state before you do move on.
 If you do figure out how to get these items complete later, then the extra games you will have made will all still work.

 Part 7 - Finishing Touches

+24. The check function actually makes use of a function called isAlphanumericMatch() which strips all non-alphanumeric characters from two strings prior to comparison.
+However, the comparison is still case-sensitive.
+Modify the conditional statement at (z) so that both str1 and str2 are converted to lowercase prior to comparison.

 25. We can make the start() function automatically place the cursor in the guess field so the user doesn't have to click in the field to play.
 Write a statement at (r) to do this.
 (Google 'JavaScript focus'.)